xtools-at/cunt/README.md

 - Click "Claim", and set the **Gas Limit** to at least 100k in MetaMask *(important! your transaction may fail otherwise, and burn your gas)*

 ### Throw us some dust
 CUNT can also be minted for a small donation to the project.
-Send at least half a Finney (= 0.0005 ETH, 10c @ 200 ETH/USD) to get some tokens in return.
+Send at least half a Finney ([= 0.0005 ETH][ccUnit], 10c @ 200 ETH/USD) to get some tokens in return.
 - Open MetaMask, click "Send"
 - Enter the [CUNT Smart Contract Adress][Etherscan] as recipient:

 [![Mainnet](https://img.shields.io/badge/Mainnet-in%20progress-brightgreen?style=for-the-badge&logo=ethereum)][Etherscan]

 - Enter the amount of ETH you'd like to send (0.0005 ETH min to get tokens).
 - Set the **Gas Limit** to at least 65k in MetaMask *(important! your transaction may fail otherwise, and burn your gas)*
 - You'll get 4 CUNT for every Finney you've sent (== 0.00025 ETH/CUNT)

 ### Reach out
 Hopefully there will be plenty of CUNT-bagholders soon.
 Reach out on Twitter using the cashtag [$CUNT][Twitter] and someone may hook you up soon😅

 [![Twitter](https://img.shields.io/badge/Twitter-$CUNT-blue?style=for-the-badge&logo=twitter)][Twitter]

 ----

 ## FAQ

 ### Why CUNT?
-I just wanted to play around with unusual Token mechanics and claiming possibilities, and I was tired of the cheap BOMB-knockoffs flooding Reddit and Twitter, so I tried to come up with something "original".
+I just wanted to play around with unusual Token mechanics and claiming possibilities, and got tired of the cheap BOMB-knockoffs flooding Reddit and Twitter, so I tried to come up with something "original".
 I got super excited when I realised nobody else has thought about something *this* stupid before.

 ### How much Gas is CUNT using?
 We don't want you to run into "out-of-gas" situations when interacting with CUNT, so set the following gas **limits** when calling the contract (you can check current [Gas *prices* here][ccGas]).
 Better DApp-wallets like [MetaMask] will do this for you automatically, but even they get some of the values wrong sometimes.

 Please double-check and adjust your gas **limit** for the following calls, to not burn your gas by accident:
 - `claim`: 100k Gas
 - `transfer`: 63k Gas (~5k less when *not* minting new tokens)